Cross-functional Teams

 Overcorrecting and Oscillation

-This post describes a common scenario of organizational oscillation: Going back and forth between centralized and decentralized design.
+This post describes a common scenario of organizational oscillation: Going back and forth between extreme versions of centralized and decentralized design.

 Team Stability Is Not Binary

 Team stability is often seen as a binary property (either our teams have it or they don’t).
-In this post I discuss the benefits of viewing it as a sliding scale and connecting it to team size and cross-functionality
+In this post I discuss the benefits of viewing it as a sliding scale.

 OKRs, Alignment and Autonomy

-In this post I outline how OKRs can be used in a way that allows for high alignment and high autonomy at the same time - matching Stephen Bungay’s model described in The Art of Action
+In this post I outline how OKRs can be used in a way that allows for high alignment and high autonomy at the same time - matching Stephen Bungay’s model.

 Ineffective Leadership Teams